-The servicer is not required to send an Initial Package if, as a result of discussions with the borrower or based on information in the servicer's possession, the servicer determines that the borrower does not meet the basic applicable eligibility criteria for HAMP as described in Section 11.1 or the servicer determines that the borrower's estimated monthly mortgage obligation (including principal, interest, taxes, insurance and, when applicable, association fees) is less than 26 percent of the borrower's gross monthly income.
-Such decision must be documented in the applicable mortgage file and/or servicing filesystem.
+The servicer is not required to send an Initial Package if, as a result of discussions with the borrower or based on information in the servicer's possession, the servicer determines that the borrower does not meet the applicable eligibility criteria for HAMP as described in Section 1 or the servicer determines that the borrower's estimated monthly mortgage payment as described in Section 6.1.2 is less than 20 percent of the borrower's gross monthly income.
+If Right Party Contact is established and the borrower does not disclose financial information over the phone, but expresses an interest in HAMP, the servicer must send a written communication to the borrower via regular or electronic mail that clearly describes the Initial Package, per the requirements outlined in Section 2.2.2 and must assign a relationship manager.
+A servicer may not base its determination that a borrower does not meet basic HAMP eligibility on the fact that the borrower chose not to provide financials orally.
+Such decision must be documented in the applicable mortgage file and/or servicing system.